 Broken Key

 Can a Locksmith Copy a Broken Key?
-Yes—Here’s How

-Keys don’t exactly pick a good time to snap.
+Keys don’t pick a good time to snap.
 It’s always right before you’re about to leave, or right after you get home with both hands full.
 One second you’re unlocking your car or front door, and the next you’re holding a jagged little puzzle.
-The good news?
-A broken key doesn’t always mean you’re stuck.

 Let’s walk through what actually happens when a key breaks, how it can be copied (even without the full piece), and what to expect if you’re dealing with this situation.

-First Things First: Can You Really Copy a Broken Key?
+Can You Really Copy a Broken Key?

 This works whether it’s your front door or your car’s ignition.
 Just keep in mind that how easily it can be done depends on the key type, damage level, and whether or not any tech (like a chip) is involved.

 No spare?
 That’s okay.
-Even if you’re dealing with a total loss, we’ll get to that in a minute.
+Even if you’re dealing with a total loss, there are still options.

-What If You Need to Copy a Key Without the Original?
+What If You Don’t Have the Original?

-Dealing with a Snapped Car Key or FOB?
+Dealing with a Snapped Car Key or Fob?

 At that point, you’re not just copying a broken key—you’re reprogramming an entire access system.
 That’s where emergency key cutting and on-site diagnostics come into play.